-So, is an activity like e-Biking a viable option for people with diabetes?
+So, is an e-bike riding activity a viable option for people with diabetes?
 More importantly, can it be of any help for people dealing with this disease?
 As a form of physical exercise, riding an e-bike would be a viable option and can help with diabetes.
 This is achieved through regular and mild forms of exercise, such as using an electric bicycle.

-This article will predominantly discuss how e-Biking can benefit people who have developed Type II diabetes.
+This article will predominantly discuss how riding an electric bicycle can benefit people who have developed Type II diabetes.

 Looking good is just the cherry on top: there are many more pressing aspects as to why it’s so important to lose or maintain a healthy weight when you’re a diabetes patient.